gamemanual0/gm0/source/docs/hardware-basics/motor-guide/choosing-motor.rst

   and 5:1, and can be mix & matched to create a custom ratio.
   It is possible to use from one to three gearboxes for a minimum ratio of 3:1 and maximum of 125:1.

   The UltraPlanetary was intended to give teams the maximum customization without the typical limiting factor - high cost.
   The total cost for the three stage gearbox and motor is *exceptionally* good value for a customizable motor.
-  In addition, the UltraPlanetary has a female :term:`5mm hex output shaft <Shaft>` which allows teams to customize the shaft length.
+  In addition, the UltraPlanetary has a female
+  5mm hex output :term:`shaft <Shaft>` which allows teams to customize the shaft length.
 * `Andymark NeveRest Sport <https://www.andymark.com/products/neverest-sport-options>`_ gearboxes -
   These gearboxes were designed to be more robust than the gearboxes found on